mleleszi/wctype_prototype/rfc/draft.md

 ## Classification functions

-For each code point, we can define a bitmask where each bit would represent a Unicode category, like alpha, digit, upper, etc. There's 12 categories required for the wctype implementation, so this would fit in 2 bytes.
+For each code point, we can define a bitmask where each bit would represent a Unicode category, like alpha, digit, upper, etc. There are 12 categories required for the wctype implementation, so this would fit in 2 bytes.
 We could store bitmasks in some kind of lookup table.
 However, not all properties need a lookup table, as some properties are composite ones (alnum, graph), and some properties can be hardcoded for C.UTF8 (for example, in C.UTF8 only ASCII digits are considered digits), so in practice we can get away with using a single byte flag.

 ### Proposed solution: Two stage lookup table